 3. Kefir

-The probiotics in kefir can help normalize digestive troubles, and one 8-ounce serving of kefir delivers up about 20 percent of your daily calcium needs, as well as good amounts of vitamin B12, biotin and phosphorus along with a whopping 10.5 grams of protein.
+The probiotics in kefir can help normalize digestive troubles, and one 8-ounce serving of kefir delivers about 20 percent of your daily calcium needs, as well as good amounts of vitamin B12, biotin, phosphorus, and a whopping 10.5 grams of protein.

 Those who are lactose intolerant have an easier time digesting kefir since the lactose has been fermented.
 If you don’t love the taste of kefir, try a probiotic milk.